Mick Pease talks about following his calling, stretching his own belief in what he could achieve… and becoming an author.

 Well, unlike most I’ve spoken to in this line of work, I’ve never had a plan, this has been a journey of ongoing faith and being stretched!
 I’ve never been sure how to recognise success and I’ve never planned for it although obviously I wanted it to succeed.
 But SFAC is now becoming a more multi-disciplinary organisation and there are others who have to take it on.
 There is a huge global movement towards change and SFAC has been a part of that for 20 years.
 But not only us, there were a few others saying similar things around that time, but I have to say I often felt like a lone voice early on.
 But now, many other organisations are adopting the same approach, family first and it’s become a more positive and supportive environment to work in.
 I don’t see myself retiring yet, this has never been a job to me rather a way of life.
 So I always anticipate some involvement – but also some letting go has to happen.

-Visit www.childrenbelonginfamilies.net to order on a copy of the book.
+Visit www.childrenbelonginfamilies.net to get your hands on a copy of the book.

 Interview conducted by Mary Jolley, retired social worker and former journalist.